fmacias/FIFO-Task-Queue/Components/FifoTaskQueue/README.md

 It is intended to be a loosely coupled component to be used within scalable applications.
 Interfaces and the concrete implementation are located in different Modules, one with the interfaces and the other with the concrete implementation.

-It implements the Observer Pattern applied to the Tasks for Logging and possible monitoring issues.
+It implements the Observer Pattern applied to the Tasks for trancing issues.

 Once a Task observation has been finalized, a callback to the Target object is sent.
-This observer provides its processing state.
-Task are being disposed once the observation has been completed and is not available at the Callback of the observer.
-The Observer manages his own status, so that is not a problem.
+This observer provides its own processing state.
+Task are being disposed once the observation has been completed and its observer is available at Callback.
+The Observer manages his own status.

 The Task processor can be crated from the GUI Synchronization context to interact with the GUI Controls and from the current arbitrary Synchronization Context from which was created.

-Each observed Task is subordinated to the previous one, so that, canceling one, these subordinated ones will also be canceled as long as the Actions manage the CancelationToken of the Queue.
+Each observed Task is subordinated to the previous one, and will be runnned sequentally.

-It also observes the status of the processing Task for a tracking overview and supports task cancellation explicitly or after a given elapsed time.

-Once a task has been cancelled of failed, these subordinated tasks will be canceled before starting.
+Task Cancelation is also posible, either cascade cancelation, it means canceling one, these subordinated taks will also been canceled, or just one task will be canceled.

+Cancel Options:
+	1. Cascade cancelation after elapsed time.
+	2. Last Task after elapsed time.
+	3. Task execution limiti exceded:
+	3.1 Either in Cascade Modus or not.

+The state of the processing Task and its related observer is being tracked.

 * Source Code is maintananced at the .Net Standard 2.1 project.
 * Unit Test against .Net Core 3.1 and .Net Core 5.0 are provided.